-- President Donald Trump said he will declare a national emergency in order to build a border wall.
+- President Donald Trump declared a national emergency in order to build a border wall on February 15th.

 The Real Cost of Trump’s Border Wall on Your Wallet

 Trump claimed that the cost would only amount to $12 billion.
 But even that amount isn’t that low when compared with the $2.3 billion spent on physical barriers for the entire period between fiscal years 2007 to 2015.
 Plus, an internal report by the Department of Homeland Security estimated the cost of the wall to be much higher at about $21.6 billion, and even that could be an underestimation, according to the Brookings Institution.

 The DHS report didn’t provide enough comprehensive analysis to convey the true cost of the wall and its inefficiency, according to a report by the Government Accountability Office, which will ultimately cost the American taxpayer.

 Here’s a breakdown of construction cost estimates according to various sources: